 We feed and recommend Bil-jac Puppy Select and Adult Select or Adult Small Breed Select formulas.
 You can order online or purchase it at your local pet store.
 Bil-jac contains 12 pounds of real chicken for every 15 pounds of food.
 Our puppies love it!

-We feed our puppies 1/3 cup twice daily.
+When your puppy first goes home he will eat 1/4 cup 3 times daily.
+After 9 or 10 weeks puppies eat about 1/3 cup twice daily.
+Your main gage is to feel their tummy and see how tight it is.
+And they will let you know if they want more!
 For adult dogs, feeding amounts vary for adult dogs according to size and activity level.
 Your main guide is how your dog looks.
 You should be able to feel his ribs but not see them, and he should have a little “waistline.”
-Our adults eat 3/4 to 1 heaping cup once daily.
+Our adults eat about 1 heaping cup once daily.
 They are fed separately from each other, usually in their crates.
 Free feeding is not recommended since most Schnauzers will eat anything and everything you put in their bowl and look for more!

 We are anti-flea fanatics, and we have had great success with Frontline spot-on treatment.
-It’s easy to use, affordable, and we NEVER see a flea!
+It’s easy to use, affordable, and it actually WORKS!

-efore your puppy goes home, he will already have a mini trim: potty area, tummy, hair between his pads, and ears.
-You’ll want to take him in for a full cut at 10-12 weeks, depending on how thick his coat is.
+Before your puppy goes home, he will already have a mini trim: potty area, tummy, hair between his pads, and ears.
+You’ll want to take him in for a full cut at 12 weeks, depending on how thick his coat is.

 Puppies’ stomaches are sensitive to anything different from their regular food, so we recommend you wait until about 4 months to start giving a few treats during training.
 Until then, a toy, praise, or a few pieces of puppy food make great training rewards.